codemacherUG/tile_proxy/Documentation/Installation/Index.rst

 Extensionmanager
 ----------------

-If you want to install tile proxy traditionally with Extensionmanager, follow these steps:
+If you want to install tile proxy traditionally with ExtensionManager, follow these steps:

 #.
-Visit ExtensionManager
+Open ExtensionManager

 #.
 Switch over to `Get Extensions`